When is the next December train strike? Everything you need to know

 Rail passengers in Britain are enduring the longest and most damaging series of strikes since the 1980s.

-The bitter dispute between the rail unions, Network Rail and the train operators is about to enter its seventh month – with planned disruption unmatched this century set for before Christmas and after New Year.
+The bitter dispute involves the rail unions, the train operators and the infrastructure provider Network Rail.
+The first national strikes were called six months ago, and more have been called before Christmas and after New Year.

-If the stoppage goes ahead it will constitute the biggest sustained industrial action on the railways since 1989.
+On Sunday night, 4 December, the RMT rejected a last-ditch pay offer from the train operators, making it likely the stoppage will go ahead.
+It will constitute the biggest sustained industrial action on the railways since 1989.

+On the same evening, but separately, Network Rail made a better offer to the unions.

 So far this year the RMT has called 11 days of national strikes.
 In October three days of walk-outs were called off at short notice, but widespread disruption was still felt over the course of a week.